Collections

 Audio & Digital Books

-Using the Vermont Department of Libraries collection at the Libby App you can download audio music, books and ebooks to a computer, CD, iPod, iPad, Kindle or MP3 player anywhere in the world where you have internet access.
+Using the Vermont Department of Libraries collection at the Palace Project App you can download books and ebooks to a computer or a phone anywhere in the world where you have internet access.
 The program includes over 9,000 fiction and non-fiction titles for adults, children and young adults.
 New titles are added each month.
 Go to Audio and Digital Books to learn how to register.

 Kanopy Films